Essential Cloud Management Best Practices

 Overprivileged users with good intent can still cause damage to your production networks if left to their own devices.
 You can expect non-networking professionals to assign public IPs, create lax security groups, and spin up resources with little consideration for cost or security.
 Limit IAM privileges to admins to prevent users from bypassing authentication controls.

 Least-privilege should also apply to your networks.
-Restrict ingress always, restrict egress too!
+Restrict ingress always, and restrict egress too!
 Over-utilize your stateless (Network ACL) and stateful (Security Groups) firewalls.
 When possible, throw in a load balancer with a web application firewall (WAF) and a NAT gateway and hide your web servers safely in private subnets.

 Hyperglance is particularly effective at quickly identifying unsecured resources.
-It has over 200 built-in rules that will identify security holes and compliance failings in real-time.
+It has over 200 built-in rules that will identify security holes and compliance failings in real time.